FIELD TRIP

 Report

-In a world full of noise, taking moments to let my thoughts drift off without an end goal felt like a luxury, and time well spent.
+Taking moments to let my thoughts drift off and make things without an end goal felt like a luxury, and time well spent.

 MORE TO UNBOX